 The scheme was designed using a variety of tightly laid granite planks and setts which subtly allowed for future loading areas without detracting from the overall finish.

-There were 4 shallow ponds formed using in excess of 700 unique copings, cladding and tactile pieces to navigate the ever changing radii which sweep round the base of the buildings.
+There were 4 shallow ponds formed using in excess of 700 unique copings, cladding and tactile pieces to navigate the ever-changing radii which sweep around the base of the buildings.
 More than 100 honed granite bench component pieces were also supplied.
 Given the complexity of the ponds and benches, Hardscape 3D-modelled every unit to ensure correct manufacturing.

 Hardscape were also selected to supply our Kilkenny Blue Limestone internal tiling to the main entrance area and indoor steps of the museum and the outdoor terraces.

 The Kilkenny material was laid in the same plank format as the external scheme and provides a depth of history to the Museum with fossils dating back 340 million years ago.
 It was a pleasure to be involved in a project where everyone was working cohesively to deliver to specification without compromise.”

 This project highlighted that supplying to this iconic scheme and being involved in the design, drawings and production of the hard landscape materials and features was no simple feat and ultimately relied upon Hardscape’s experience, knowledge and attention to detail to get the job done and delivered on time.